KrishnaManaswiD/ghastly/README.md

-# ghastlyGUI
+# ghastly
-a simple gui for using ghostscript
+a tool to manipulate pdf files